ksimons/tributary/README.md

 Command properties:
   * name (string): an identifier for the broadcast.
   * offer (JSON object): the offer retrieved via RTCPeerConnection.createOffer().
-  * peerName: a user-friendly name for the client listening to the broadcast.
+  * peerName (string): a user-friendly name for the client listening to the broadcast.

 The server will send back a JOIN_BROADCAST_RECEIVED to this command.
 It will contain the following properties:
   * peer (string): a unique identifier of the remote peer.
 The client will need to send this ID back to the server for future messages (like ICE_CANDIDATE).